 A step-by-step guide to moving your money from your current banking institution to a Better Banking Option

 Step 1 – Research your new bank.
-Are there any fees that you would be likely to be paying often?
+What fees would you be paying?
 Do the interest rates and online banking services fulfill your needs and expectations?
-Essentially, you just want to understand what you’re able to get back from your new bank, and what you’ll be expected to pay.
-Before you’re appalled at the idea of paying fifteen dollars more in fees a month, instead, think of this money as your monthly contribution to good works in your community.
+Essentially, you want to understand what you’re getting from your new bank and what you’ll be expected to pay.
+Fees at better banks are usually competitive with other institutions, but if your better community bank charges a higher fee, you could consider that as your monthly contribution to good works in your community.

-Step 2- Open your new bank account.
-Once you find a better banking option that meets your needs, open your new account there, and move enough money to the new account to keep it open without fees.
+Step 2- Open your new bank account and move enough money to the new account to keep it open with minimum fees.

-Step 4- Make a plan for moving all automatic payments and withdrawals which come out of your old account.
-It’s very important to make sure there’s enough money in each account to cover any money automatically withdrawn- you don’t want to overdraw either account.
-Closely monitoring both accounts is essential during the transition.
+Step 4- Make a plan for moving all automatic deposits and withdrawals that occur in your old account.
+It’s important to ensure there’s enough money in each account to cover any money automatic withdrawals; you don’t want to overdraw either account.

-Step 5- If you have direct deposit, ask your employer to transfer the deposits to your new account.
-Any other automatic payments that come to your old account, ask for them to be sent to your new account.
+Step 5- Now act on the plan.
+Have any direct deposits redirected to your new account.
 Make sure you know exactly when this money will be coming to your new accounts, so you can plan accordingly.

 Step 6- Move your automatic withdrawals to your new account, first making sure there’s enough money in the new account to cover each payment.
-Again, make sure you know exactly when these transfers will be taking place, and write this information down.
-You may want to leave a small amount of money in your old account, just in case there are any automatic withdrawals you’ve forgotten.
+Again, make sure you know exactly when these transfers will be taking place.
+You may want to leave a small amount of money in your old account for a time, just in case there are any automatic withdrawals you’ve forgotten.

-Step 8- Follow the bank’s process for closing your old account, to make sure you’re not accruing any fees.
-Your old bank won’t want you to leave; it’s easiest to do this in person, take out any remaining funds in your account while you’re there and make sure you get written documentation that the old account is, in fact, closed.
-Some people may want to keep this account open, especially if you’re moving your money to a bank that doesn’t have a branch in your neighborhood- you can easily transfer money from your new account to make cash withdrawals at your local ATM.
+Step 8- If your better bank isn’t physically in your community, consider leaving your old account open to get local access to cash.
+If you don’t need that option, and when you’re sure everything is flowing into and out of your new account, follow the old bank’s process for closing your account to make sure you’re not accruing any fees.
+Because your old bank won’t want you to leave, it may be easiest to do this in person.
+Take out any remaining funds in your account while you’re there and make sure you get written documentation that the old account is, in fact, closed.